VuCole-JavaFinal/FinalProject/README.md

 there will be three choices for you to choose before starting the game.

 1.Play.

-  -the game will start after you entered number 1
+-The game will start after you entered number 1.

 --------
 2.Exit.

-  -the program will end after you entered number 2
+-The program will end after you entered number 2.

 --------
 3.Play the room you want.

   -after you entered number 3, you will choose the room you want to play again.
-  -This is for just in case when the program accidently end,
+  -This is for just in case when the program accidently end.

 --------